Get the Most Out of Your TPD Payout: Your Ultimate Guide

 What is the Tax on My TPD Payout?

-Your lump sum TPD payout is not included in your taxable income unless you withdraw all or part of these funds from your superannuation account.
-When you do this, you will owe “superannuation lump sum withdrawal tax”.
+Your lump sum TPD payout is not considered taxable income unless you withdraw all or part of these funds from your superannuation account.
+You will owe “superannuation lump sum withdrawal tax” when you do this.
 Here are the factors you must consider:

-• The TPD tax calculation for people under the age of 60 is based on their age, eligible service date, and the date they joined a superannuation fund.
+- The TPD tax calculation for people under 60 is based on their age, eligible service date, and the date they joined a superannuation fund.

-• When below your preservation age, some of your withdrawal figure will be tax-free, and the balance will be taxed at 22%.
+- When you are below your preservation age, some withdrawals are tax-free, and the balance is taxed at 22%.

 The other frequent question about TPD payments is, how will it change my Centrelink payments?
-We examine that next in our Guide to TPD payouts.
+We examine that next.

 So, it’s reassuring to know that when your TPD payout is deposited into your superannuation account, it does not impact your Centrelink payments (when you leave it there).
-Centrelink does not include your super balance as part of its means test until you qualify for the age pension, which is around 65 to 67 years old, and receiving a TPD payout does not affect other benefits, including child support payments.
+Centrelink does not include your superannuation account balance as part of its means test until you qualify for the age pension, which is around 65 to 67 years old; generally, receiving a TPD payout does not affect other benefits, including child support payments and the Centrelink disability support pension.

-But, when you remove money from your TPD payout or superannuation account, this will likely change your Centrelink payments.
-For this reason, we recommend seeking qualified financial advice before making any decision about moving funds.
+However, your Centrelink payments will likely change when you remove money from your TPD payout or superannuation account.
+For this reason, we recommend seeking qualified financial advice before deciding about moving funds.

 Most TPD insurance policies fall into one of these two categories:

 The first category means you are unfit for your regular job or any other occupation aligned with your existing training and experience.
-In this circumstance, after receiving a TPD payout, you could train to work in a different industry and return to work.
+This means that after receiving a TPD payment, you could train to work in a different industry and return to work.

 The second category is more challenging.
-When your policy says you can’t work in any occupation, you cannot return to work in your usual job or any other occupation.
+When your policy says you can’t work in any occupation, you cannot return to your usual job or any other occupation.
 The exception is when a new treatment or therapy helps you recover from your ailment to the point where you can work again.
-In this situation, you could potentially return to work and retain your TPD payout.
+In this situation, you could potentially return to work and retain your total and permanent disability payment.

 Please ensure you receive expert legal advice before making any decision regarding going back to work.